TimoTSchmidt/test3/index.md

 `2019-2020` <br>
 __Pavement Distress Detector Using Single Shot Detector__ <br>
 This was my undergraduate thesis.
-In this project, I implement single shot detector (SSD) to detect pavement distresses.
+For my undergraduate thesis, I implement single shot detector (SSD) to detect pavement distresses.
 The best result was 75.45% accuracy on video with less small-sized pavement distresses.

 ## Experience